David-Reset/Concrete-Structures-Constructability-Framework/README.md

 │   ├── framework-data-manager.html      # Turn form responses into data.json; manage the inbox, drafts and comments
 │   ├── framework-doctor.html            # Health-check data.json against the images folder
 │   ├── framework-image-formatter.html   # Re-encode and rename images for the images/ folder
-│   ├── evidence-rating-rubric.md        # How maintainers assign High / Medium / Low evidence support
+│   ├── evidence-rating-rubric.md        # How maintainers assign the four evidence-support levels
 │   ├── triage-rating-rubric.md          # How maintainers decide when an entry surfaces on a job │   └── entry-quality-rubric.md          # How maintainers judge whether an entry is well framed ├── examples/           # Example form submission (PDF)